 We wanted to have a wood and concrete kitchen, and heard about the genius material called microcement.
 It is a cement based coating which you can use on most materials, even for seamless walls and floors.
 Since it’s only 2mm thick it is a great and easy alternative to achieve your concrete wishes without all the hassle of making something out of full concrete which will also be very heavy.

 In total this project took us 4 days to complete, but it was a lot of fun and we are super happy with the result!
-The guys from Carament were very helpful and answered any questions we had along the way!
+The guys from Beton Vivet were very helpful and answered any questions we had along the way!

 Now let’s check how the process went!